High levels of cover from an award winning provider

 If you booked your trip and purchased Saga Travel Insurance before the strike or industrial action on scheduled public transport was planned, cover is available under the Missed Departure section of the policy.

-If you arrive at the final point of international departure too late to board the ship, aircraft or train, as a result of strike or industrial action, we will pay up to £1,000 per person for any extra accommodation and travel costs you may incur.
-This is provided that you’ve made every effort to get to the international departure point on time.
+If you arrive at the final point of international departure too late to board the ship, aircraft or train, as a result of strike or industrial action, we will pay for any extra accommodation and travel costs you may incur up to the following amounts:

 Cover will only be provided if the dates of the strike or industrial action have not yet been announced.
 If the dates are announced cover will not be provided.